punker626/Factorio-Automatic-Update/README.md

   Step 4.
 Stops the Service
   Step 5.
 Copies the current installation to the Backup position Step 6.
 Downloads a copy of the newest version
   Step 7.
-Makes sure the service is not running (this is in case you have the auto start cron job as well) Step 8.
+Makes sure the service is not running
+  Step 8.
 Untars the xz file into the current installation assuming it is in the /opt/ folder Step 9.
 Starts the Service
   Step 10.
 Checks the status.